Masters in Applied Behavior Analysis (Online)

 Applied Behavior Analysis (ABA) is a rapidly growing and dynamic field.
 In the subspecialty concentration of special education, behavior analysts are dedicated to enhancing the quality of life of individuals with developmental disabilities and their families.

+Our online program uses a cohort model to promote collaborative learning among students and faculty.
 Graduates of the program will have completed the coursework required to sit for the Behavior Analyst Certification Board exam to become a Board Certified Behavior Analyst.

 Curriculum